asmuth/clip/doc/data_model.md

 Now, the input measurements are collected as individual data points called "samples".
-Samples may be actively pushed to metric-collectd or pulled/scraped from a remote endpoint using one of the transport protocol.
+Samples may be actively pushed to metric-collectd or pulled/scraped from a remote endpoint using one of the transport protocols.

 A sample consists of a "metric name", a value and a timestamp.
 The timestamp is generated implicitly if it is not provided.
 The metric name is used to identify the table and column ("measure") into which the data should be written.
 The general format is `table.column` (i.e. first the table name, then a dot, then the column name).

 For example, to report the measure "load_avg" in the table "host_stats", you would send samples similar to these: